virajbhutada/Students-Grievance-Management-System/README.md

 This structure ensures a user-centric design for students and a hierarchical administrative setup for efficient system management.
 ![Framework of Students' Grievance System](https://github.com/virajbhutada/Students-Grievance-System-for-Educational-Institutions/assets/143819712/04f61685-002e-4dca-92b9-3723132cba5c)

+    - Framework illustration depicting the structure of the Students' Grievance System.

 ---

 ### 2. Main Interface Dashboard